kcarnold/cs344/content/project/index.md

 Prompt engineering is pretty cool overall.
 See https://arxiv.org/abs/2106.13884 for a simple approach to that idea.

+I think the landscape generation one seems promising because the approaches are similar to what we've been working with already in class, and the results can look cool, and you have opportunity to control the inputs and intermediate results in interesting ways too.

+Note that there have been lots of other papers since the Taming Transformers paper (which I added to the replication ideas list last year); you could do a little Google Scholar citation tracking (or browsing on paperswithcode) to find a good starting point to work from.

+I wrote up some general comments about replication projects that might help you here: https://cs.calvin.edu/courses/cs/344/22sp/project/#choosing-a-replication-project

 If you want to try the research project, that would be cool.
 If so, let\'s find a time to meet.
 Easiest would be to try to book an "advising" meeting with me: https://outlook.office365.com/owa/calendar/Arnoldmeetings@calvincollege.onmicrosoft.com/bookings/s/HPLJtsUd4EWK0_CV-nIgEg2

 I wrote up some general comments about replication projects that might help you here: https://cs.calvin.edu/courses/cs/344/22sp/project/#choosing-a-replication-project